MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway.md

 ### Client trusted root certificate to CMG

 *This certificate is required when using client authentication certificates.
-When all clients use Azure AD for authentication, this certificate is not required.*
+When all clients use Azure AD for authentication, this certificate isn't required.*

 You supply this certificate when creating the CMG in the Configuration Manager console.